grapemarketer/Discretionary-Price-Action-Schema-Template-BTC-v2.0-/README.md

 - upper auction-bound breach or sweep: close back below structure price
 - lower auction-bound breach or sweep: close back above structure price

-If the event type is missing or not recognized, the helper falls back to direction-based invalidation.
+If the event type is missing or not recognized, the helper falls back to a direction-based rule.

 `adverse_before_max_favorable` indicates whether the max adverse wick occurred before the max favorable wick.
 This helps distinguish clean continuation from setups that first punished early entries.